-Gamma-glutamyl transferase or Gamma GT (GGT) is an enzyme which is found mostly in the liver.
-The amount of GGT present in the blood increases if the liver is injured or there is an obstruction to the flow of bile.
+What Is Gamma GT?
+Gamma-glutamyl transferase or Gamma GT (GGT) is an enzyme found predominantly in the liver.
+The blood level of GGT increases if the liver becomes injured or if the bile ducts become obstructed affecting the flow of bile.
 Therefore, GGT is a good biomarker for detecting liver disease and bile duct injury.

-A diet which is high in natural foods such as fruit and vegetables are associated with lower blood GGT levels.
-Fruit and vegetables are a good source of vitamins, minerals and dietary fibre and are rich in antioxidants, so can have protective affects against DNA cell damage caused by high GGT levels.
+A diet high in natural foods such as fruit and vegetables has been linked to reduced blood GGT levels.
+These foods are a good source of vitamins, minerals and fibre, but they are also rich in antioxidants which have protective properties against DNA cell damage caused by high GGT levels.

 Is your lifestyle impacting upon your liver?
 Check how well your liver is functioning with our comprehensive liver function test.

 Track & learn how to improve 16 of the most essential health markers that play a vital role in your wellbeing.

 Measure & track 20 key biomarkers including energy, fat, sugar, stress, inflammation and bone health.

 With over 45 biomarkers, this health check empowers you to gain a deep understanding about your inside health.

 Our most advanced health check which analyses over 50 biomarkers.
 For those who want a deep understanding of their health.

 Lab Tests Online.
 (2016).
 GGT Test.
 Available at: https://labtestsonline.org.uk/tests/ggt-test